 This topic assumes you have an understanding of the CI pipeline creation process.

 Harness uses code repo connectors to connect to Git providers, such as Bitbucket, GitHub, GitLab, and others.
 You can create code repo connectors for entire accounts or specific repositories.
 You can view a list of your saved connectors in Connectors under Project Setup.
 The following topics provide more information about creating code repo connectors:

 - Other Git providers:

-The CodeCommit, Bitbucket, GitHub, and GitLab Connectors have authorization settings as required by their respective providers.
+The CodeCommit, Azure, Bitbucket, GitHub, and GitLab connectors have authorization settings as required by their respective providers.
 The Git connector can connect with any provider using basic authentication over HTTPS.

-When you add a Build stage to a CI pipeline, you select a code repo connector that connects to the Git account or repository where your code is stored.
+When you add a Build stage to a CI pipeline, you can select a code repo connector that connects to the Git account or repository where your code is stored.
 The first codebase declared in a pipeline becomes the pipeline's default codebase.

 - In the Pipeline Studio, select Add Stage, and then select Build.

 - Enter a Stage Name.
 Description and Tags are optional.